 Trump himself identified voter targets and decided how best to seduce them.
 Evangelicals, the poorly educated, racists.
 In some cases he would laugh at their stupidities.

 Republicans for the most part have an economic agenda on the idea that anyone has the right to make as much money as possible and to keep it.
 Freedom somehow seems to allow the exploitation of other people.
 Although most people would like to make more money too many would realize they are being left out.
-In order to gain power those seeking it for their economic agenda have to offer something to satisfy the majority they need to get elected.
+In order to gain power those seeking it for their economic agenda have to offer something to satisfy the majority.
 Most powerful people with notable exceptions are educated and reasonably intelligent realizing they have to win over people less educated and intelligent.
 I will let others point out the hypocrisy of liberals which they also share.

 The anti abortion protesters hit our consciousness with the sacredness of life.
 Many of the same are opposed to contraception, sex education, parental leave and other abortion reducing measures leaving me to feel a big part of their motivation is against promiscuity and recreational sex.
 Many of the same people support gun rights in the face of all too frequent school shootings.